Flood & Water Damage

 Clean gutters and downspouts.

-Know your water main to shut it off in an emergency.
+Know the location of your water main shut-off valve in the case of an emergency.

 Limit movement in the home to prevent further damage.

 If it is a life-threatening emergency call 911 immediately.
 Your property can always be restored, but not your life.

 Do not attempt to wash any walls or painted surfaces without first contacting your local experts or Four Seasons Restoration.

 Emergency Water Damage Tips

 Did You Know?

-Categorizing the level of contamination of the water in a damaged structure not only helps us perform a loss assessment, but it is also essential for establishing correct drying strategy and procedure.
-Water damage is divided into three general categories: Clean water, gray water, and black water.
+Categorizing the level of contamination of the water in a damaged structure not only helps us perform a loss assessment, but it is also essential for establishing the correct drying strategy and procedure.
+Water damage is divided into three general categories: clean water, gray water, and black water.